William Nelson Page: Accomplishments

-While neither William Page nor Henry Rogers ended up running their newly completed Virginian Railway, it was arguably a crowning lifetime achievement for each man.
-Together, they had conceived and built a modern, well-engineered rail pathway from the coal mines of West Virginia to port at Hampton Roads right under the noses of the big railroads.
-The Virginian Railway could operate more efficiently than its larger competitors, had all new infrastructure, and no debt.
-It was an accomplishment like no other in the history of US railroading, before or since.

 The new railroad opened up isolated communities in both West Virginia and Virginia and soon helped develop new coalfields and other industries.

-Throughout its profitable 50-year history, the VGN continued to follow the Page-Rogers policy of "paying up front for the best."
-It became particularly well known for treating its employees and vendors well, another investment which paid rich dividends.
-The VGN operated some of the largest and most innovative steam, electric, and diesel locomotives, and could afford to, earning the nickname "Richest Little Railroad in the World."
+Throughout its 50-year history, the VGN followed the Page-Rogers policy of "paying up front for the best."
+It became known for treating its employees and vendors well.
+The VGN operated some of the largest and most innovative steam, electric, and diesel locomotives, and earned the nickname "Richest Little Railroad in the World."

 In time, the big railroads learned to coexist with their newer competitor, and came to regret turning down opportunities to purchase it before completion.
 There were many failed attempts by each of them and others to acquire the VGN.

 Eventually, the owners of the VGN agreed to merge with arch-rival Norfolk and Western Railway in 1959.
 In 2004, much of the former Virginian Railway is still in use by N&W successor Norfolk Southern Railway (NS).
 The well-engineered low-gradient VGN route helps NS compete efficiently with rival CSX Transportation (successor to the VGN's old rival C&O) and non-rail transport modes in the transportation markets of the 21st century.

-The latter years
+Later years

 After the Virginian Railway had been completed, Page busied himself with the coal-mining business in West Virginia, until he retired in 1917.
 He and his family then moved to Washington, D.C.
 William Nelson Page died at his home in Washington, in 1932, at the age of 78.
 He was interred in Hollywood Cemetery in Richmond, Virginia, where his wife, Emma, who died the following 14 February, is also buried.